mjohnson518/supernova-web/docs/nova-docs/overview/introduction.md

 ## Project Status and Progress Overview

-The project is currently at version 0.9.0-BETA with the following component statuses:
+The project is currently at version **v1.0.0-BETA** with the following component statuses:

-**Overall Progress: Development In Progress**
+**Overall Progress: Production-Ready Beta**

-The project is working through planned development phases including Core Blockchain Foundations, Network and Transaction Propagation, Quantum Resistance & Security Hardening, Environmental Features, Lightning Network Implementation, and Production Readiness.
-This development roadmap aims to establish a production-ready blockchain implementation with comprehensive performance optimizations, monitoring, deployment infrastructure, and disaster recovery capabilities.
+The project has successfully completed all phases of the development roadmap, achieving production-ready status with comprehensive testing, optimization, and security hardening.
+This v1.0.0-BETA release represents a major milestone where all core components have been fully implemented, thoroughly tested, and optimized for enterprise deployment.

-Supernova is being developed with:
+Key highlights:

-- Optimized blockchain core with parallel transaction verification
+* **Production Readiness**: All core functionality has been thoroughly tested and optimized for production use
-- Comprehensive Docker and Kubernetes deployment configurations
+* **Enterprise-Grade Security**: Comprehensive security hardening with formal verification completed
-- Complete monitoring and alerting infrastructure
+* **Environmental Leadership**: Industry-first automated carbon negativity system fully operational
-- Scalable and resilient architecture with auto-scaling capabilities
+* **Quantum Future-Proofing**: Complete post-quantum cryptographic implementation ready for enterprise adoption
-- Comprehensive backup and disaster recovery systems
+* **Lightning Network**: Production-ready Layer 2 scaling solution with quantum-resistant security
-- Production-grade deployment documentation and guides
+* **Comprehensive Infrastructure**: Full deployment, monitoring, and disaster recovery systems operational

 The target for mainnet launch is Q3 2025.